 The following call flow is the basic OOB SHAKEN use case.
-The SHAKEN PASSporT is sent both via in-band SIP signaling and out-of-band to the terminating service provider.
+In this example, the SHAKEN PASSporT is sent both via in-band SIP signaling and out-of-band to the terminating service provider.

 Figure 3.
 OOB SHAKEN Call Ladder